1 year ago

 Rate is slowing

-Carbon Dioxide Concentration
+Carbon Dioxide Concentration in atmosphere

 rises and falls in yearly cycle